Hawa (2022 Bangladeshi film): Synopsis

-The film depicts the journey of an all-men team on a fishing trawler, eventually where the mystery of life and relationships gets re-interpreted.
-The usual fishing mission of a group of seasoned boatmen of Cox's Bazar finds an unheard-of catch in the deep of the sea.
-They caught a beautiful yet mysterious young girl and then enter the world of men on the boat.
+A group of seasoned fishermen leave from Cox's Bazar to make their regular catch, but instead discover they have caught a beautiful and mysterious young girl.
+They then come to realise they are not able to catch fish any more and tension begins to rise.
 The story of the film is based on a fairy tale.

 Cast

 Production

 Principal photography of the film started on October 13, 2019.
 The film was shot on St. Martin's Island in the Bay of Bengal.
 It was shot by Monpura cinematographer SA Kamrul Hasan Khasru.